 1) App Description and Use Cases

 Every app solves a specific user problem.
 WhatsApp solves the problem of communicating with your friends instantly anywhere and even acts as a phone for audio and video calls.
 MAPS.ME solves the problem for travelers by helping them navigate their ways from one place to another even where there is no internet connection.
 In order to justify the existence of your mobile app, you will need to describe its history and what problem you are trying to solve.
 The main question you have to address is: What does your app do and why?

 Explaining the Use Cases

-A good way to explain this is to show several use cases and walk the reader through them.
+A good way to explain this is to show the several use cases and walk the reader of your business plan through them.

 E.g., the app Wi-Fi Magic offers a social network to benefit from Wi-Fi passwords collected by other users.
-A use case will be that you are stranded somewhere in a foreign city and need a place to do some work.
-So you simply can consult Wi-Fi magic and get a list of recommended places where free Wi-Fi is available.
-The benefit of this app is that a social network is created to share Wi-Fi passwords with other users and make it easier to stay connected when traveling abroad.
+An example of its use case will be that if you are stranded somewhere in a foreign city and need a place to do some work.
+So, you simply can consult Wi-Fi magic and get a list of recommended places where free Wi-Fi connection is available.
+The benefit of this app is that a social network is created to share Wi-Fi passwords with other users and make it easier to stay connected when traveling abroad or for emergency uses.

 In order to better understand the full potential of the app, it is important to review the market segments and the competitors of the app.
-Understanding this will help to build a meaningful strategy that can be formulated to achieve success.
+Understanding this will help with building a meaningful strategy that can be formulated to achieve success.